djbrown227/citibike_anomaly_detection/index.md

 * `CalculatePercentEmpty()` – calculates percentage of empty docks.
 * `CreateStationMap()` – maps station IDs to metadata for faster lookup.

+---

+## 🛠️ Data Parsing & Feature Engineering

+After retrieving the raw data from the CitiBike API, it must be **parsed and transformed** to extract relevant metrics.
+This includes calculating **percentages**, deriving **station states**, and aligning timestamps for consistent comparisons.

+From there, we apply **feature engineering** to build time-based trends, compute rolling statistics, and flag specific station behaviors.
+These features feed into our anomaly detection system to make sense of real-time fluctuations in station activity.

+---

+## 🧠 Anomaly Detection Logic

 ### `anomaly_detection/detect_flips.py`

 Detects station "flipping" anomalies based on: